mahmoudimus/ac/docs/public/concepts/hosted-data-storage.md

  * [Workflows](https://docs.atlassian.com/jira/REST/latest/#api/2/workflow-updateProperty)
  * [Dashboard items](https://docs.atlassian.com/jira/REST/latest/#api/2/dashboard/{dashboardId}/items/{itemId}/properties-getProperty)

+Entity properties can be used in Conditions: enabling the showing and hiding of webfragments based on the value of an entity property.

 ### <a id="jira-entity-properties-limitations"></a>Limitations of entity properties

-All users and add-ons in the system can see all entity properties that they have access to.
-For example, if user A has access to a JIRA issue but user B does not then A can see all of the entity properties on the issue and B will get a HTTP 403 when they attempt to query for any properties.
-This means that a malicious user can modify the state of entity properties for everybody.
-Don't put sensitive data in these entity properties.
-This also means that you should namespace your entity properties to avoid conflicts with entity properties that other addons or users might create.
+Entity properties have the following limitations:

+ * Entity properties can be modified by all users that have permission to edit the entity; they are not sandboxed on a per-user basis.
+   This means that the same entity property can be edited by two different users.
+ * Entity properties can be modified by all addons in the system and exist in a global namespace.
+It is recommended that you namespace then entity property keys for the properties that you wish to be specific to your addon.
+This also means that you should avoid storing unencrypted sensitive data in entity properties.
+ * There is no mechanism to handle concurrent edits by two users to the one add-on property.
+Whomever saves data last will win.
-Please note that you can only get or modify entity properties as a logged in user.
+ * Entity properties can only be modified as a logged in user.
+ * The scopes that your addon requires to modify entity properties different depending on the type of entity property that you wish to modify.
+   For example, to delete an issue entity property you only need `DELETE` scope however, to delete a project entity propecty you require
+   `PROJECT_ADMIN` scope.

+Keep these limitations in mind when you use entity properties.

 ### <a id="jira-entity-properties-example"></a>Issue entity properties example

-To set an entity property on an issue you can make the following request:
+To set an entity property on an issue (ET-1) you can make the following request:

-    PUT /rest/api/2/issue/ET-1/properties/party-addon-properties
+    PUT /rest/api/2/issue/ET-1/properties/party-members

-    {"party": { "attendees": ["alex", "betty", "charles", "davinda"], "attendeeCount": 4 }}
+    {"party": { "attendees": ["antman", "batman", "catwoman", "deadpool"], "attendeeCount": 4 }}

 Then to get that data back you could make the following request:

-    GET /rest/api/2/issue/ET-1/properties/party-addon-properties
+    GET /rest/api/2/issue/ET-1/properties/party-members

     {
-      "key": "party-addon-properties",
+      "key": "party-members",
       "value": {
         "party": {
           "attendees": [
-            "alex",
-            "betty",
-            "charles",
-            "davinda"
+            "antman",
+            "batman",
+            "catwoman",
+            "deadpool"
           ],
           "attendeeCount": 4
         }
       }
     }

-In this example an issue entity property with the key *party-addon-properties* has been set on the issue ET-1.
+In this example an issue entity property with the key *party-members* has been set on the issue ET-1.

-You could then use the *jiraEntityProperties* module to index these issue entity properties so that they became avaliable in JQL searches.
+You could then use the *jiraEntityProperties* module to index these issue entity properties so that the data becomes available in JQL searches.
 [Read the jiraEntityProperties documentation](modules/jira/entity-property.html) for more details.

 ### <a id="jira-entity-properties-conditions"></a>Conditions on entity properties